gabm/Satty/README.md

 ## Dependencies

 Satty is based on GTK-4 and Adwaita.

-### Ubuntu

-- libgtk-4-1
-- libadwaita-1-0
-- libepoxy
-- fontconfig

-### Arch Linux & Gentoo
+Dependencies, depending of each distributions are:
 - glib2
+- gtk4 (libgtk-4-x)
+- gdk-pixbuf2
 - libadwaita
-- gtk4
-- gdk-pixbuf2
 - libepoxy
 - fontconfig